-Numerous sites, organizations and societies continue to educate people on not only the animal and environmental benefits of choosing these lifestyles, but perhaps most importantly on the health benefits one incurs from abstaining from meat, if not all animals products.
-Of course Evolving Wellness is one of those sources, as well.
+Numerous sites, organizations, and societies continue to educate people on not only the animal and environmental benefits of choosing these lifestyles, but perhaps most importantly on the health benefits, one incurs from abstaining from meat, if not all animal products.
+This website, Evolving Wellness is one of those sources, as well.

 Although both vegetarianism and veganism have their benefits, many people may not realize that there are many more benefits to being a vegan.
 Hence in this article, I want to provide you with an important foundation of facts, from all angles, of the benefits of veganism over vegetarianism.

 Just before we go any further, I want to define what I mean by vegetarian and vegan, so that we are all on the same page.

 A vegan is someone who does not eat any animal products—meat, seafood, dairy, eggs.
 I am not going to address here other vegan lifestyle choices.
 We will only focus on the diet.